 Doctor Digital, I want to start to sell through my website, what should I be considering when getting my new system together?

-With worldwide business to consumer e-commerce hitting 2 trillion dollars at the end of 2015, e-commerce is a critical tool for all small businesses.
-With big data and the Internet of Things (IoT) in early stages of productisation, many of these systems not only process payment, but also gather demographic information about your customers allowing a tightly nuanced view of behaviour.
+With worldwide business to consumer e-commerce hitting 2 trillion dollars at the end of 2017, e-commerce is a critical tool for all small businesses.
+With big data and the Internet of Things (IoT), many of these systems not only process payment, but also gather demographic information about your customers allowing a tightly nuanced view of behaviour.
 E-commerce is convenient for your business - but more importantly for your customers.
 Remember how tough life was when you had to key in your pin before PayWave came along?
 Tiny shifts in enhancing human behavior have a big impact on the ease of transactions which in turn reduces barriers to purchasing.

 If your business is enabled to make things as simple and as easy as possible for customers on every platform you operate in, including bricks and mortar, revenue will flow.
 In fact convenience will trump many other things when in comes to online transactions, with ease overtaking price and product when it comes to actually converting the sale.
 The fewer clicks between your customer and their payment the better.
 In the online environment your business can be as competitive as any of the big name brands, if fact often more so.
 If you have strategically sorted your SEO, your website and your social media and are utilising the power of all three, you may well be ahead of the game from less nimble bigger operators who are relying on name alone to convert customers.